ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-12-22-best-practices-organization-qa-process-software-development-project.md

 ## Drawing the boundaries

 At first sight, it seems easy to define which tickets exactly we need to test in the current round.
 You might say 'All the tickets which have `Ready for testing` status' and you wouldn't be right.
-You should know that one of the values in '[Agile Manifesto](http://agilemanifesto.org/)' is “Individuals and interactions over processes and tools”.
+You should know that one of the values in '[Agile Manifesto](http://agilemanifesto.org/)' is "Individuals and interactions over processes and tools".
 That means that the rules may be violated and some tickets may fall out of the workflow because of some immediate needs.
 As a result, every round we may have some exceptions among the ready for testing tickets for some reasons.
 And moreover, some tickets can be moved from one status to another, be added to the round, or be removed from it.
 As a result, there is no way to create some magic Jira filter that will show such and only such tickets which should be tested.
 After all, when the round comes to an end, many if not all tickets are moved out of `Ready for testing` status.
 But despite that, we need a way to see the complete scope of tasks of the current round.

 ### Scope of the testing round

 To make the scope of the round immutable and persistent we need a way to make a set of tickets in Jira.
 The simplest (and the wrong) way is to add a unique label to all the round tickets.
 It seems to be an easy task to assign a label to tickets using Jira's bulk operation and then filter tickets by this label.
 But this easiness is the weak side of this way.

 Have you ever removed all the labels from a ticket in trying to add a new one, especially when using a bulk operation?
 Often people don't even realize that they have removed some labels accidentally.
 So the best way we found is to link tickets to the round ticket by a particular type of link.
-But it will be even better to link them to a “scope holder” sub-task of the round ticket.
+But it will be even better to link them to a "scope holder" sub-task of the round ticket.
 That will prevent mixing of the links to the scope tickets with other links which the round ticket can have, e.g., links to the previous/next round ticket.

 JQL allows selecting tickets which are linked to the specified ticket using linkedIssues() function, so we can use a link with a particular type to a particular ticket as a search criterion.
-We are using “contains” -> “is included into” link type.
+We are using "contains" -> "is included into" link type.
 Based on this criterion, we build the filter for the scope as well as filters for any required subsets of the scope e.g. a sub-scope defined by the platform.
 All these filters form the second section of the testing round template – `Scope` section.

 ## How to parallelize work